revbayes/revbayes.github.io/tutorials/ctmc/index.md

 taxa <- data.taxa()
 ```

 Additionally, we set up a counter variable for the number of moves that we already added to our analysis.
 Recall that moves are algorithms used to propose new parameter values during the MCMC simulation.
-This will make it much easier if we extend the model or analysis to include additional moves or to remove some moves.
+This will make it much easier if we extend the model or analysis to include additional moves or
+to remove some moves.
 Similarly, we set up a counter variable for the number of monitors.
 Monitors print the values of model parameters to the screen and/or log files during the MCMC analysis.

 ```
 mvi = 1
 mni = 1
 ```

 You may have noticed that we used the `=` operator to create the move index.
 This simply means that the variable is not part of the model.
-You will later see that we use this operator more often, *e.g.*,  when we create moves and monitors.
+You will later see that we use this operator more often, e.g., when we create moves and monitors.

 With the data loaded, we can now proceed to specify our specifying the model.